tybens/leilanibender.com/blog/content/real_good_things_about_internships.md

 ## writing for an engineering blog

 At the beginning of my current internship, I wrote a blog post about the first PR I shipped.
 The Engineering Blog doesn't have any special barrier for interns submitting work - if you did something cool, you can write about it!
 Through writing the post, I was able to talk to some cool folks on the Eng Comms team and sharpen my shoddy writing skills.
 My post now lives on [Shopify Engineering Blog](https://engineering.shopify.com/blogs/engineering/optimizing-ruby-lazy-initialization-in-truffleruby-with-deoptimization)!
-It was great exposure for a personal brand to, as the post made it to the top post of Hacker News and stayed on the front page for twelve hours.
+It was great exposure for a personal brand to, as the post made it to the top post of Hacker News and stayed on the front page for over twelve hours.

 ## people who really care